jescalan/accord/docs/handlebars.md

 });
 ```

-The handlebars adapter also supports client-side precompiled templates, and does have a `clientHelpers` method that returns a string of javascript that must be included in any file that contains handlebars client-side templates in order for them to render correctly.
+The handlebars adapter also supports client-side precompiled templates, meaning you can run `compileClient` and/or `compileFileClient` to get back a strinigifed anonymous function, `clientHelpers` returns a string of javascript helpers that must be included in any file that contains handlebars client-side templates in order for them to render correctly.